 A Supervisory Board of RIAM was appointed in May 2016 to supervise RIAM and the funds managed by RIAM.
 The Supervisory Board consists of M.F.
 Slendebroek, S. Barendregt-Roojers, S.H.
-Koyanagi, M.A.A.C.
-Talbot and R.R.L.
-Vlaar.
+Koyanagi, I.J.M.
+Lurvink and M.A.A.C.
+Talbot a.